Uzhhorod: Demographics

+Language

+Distribution of the population by native language according to the 2001 census:

+According to a survey conducted by the International Republican Institute in April–May 2023, 85% of the city's population spoke Ukrainian at home, 9% spoke Russian, and 1% spoke Hungarian.

 Transportation

 The city is served by Uzhhorod railway station and has railway connections with Chop and Lviv.
 It is also served by Uzhhorod International Airport.
+The airport is situated near the Ukraine Slovakia border.

+Government

+The territory of the city of Uzhhorod is coterminous with Uzhhorod urban hromada, one of the hromadas of Ukraine which was established on 12 June 2020.

 Sport

 The city was home to the SC Rusj Užhorod football club from 1925.
 Contemporary side FC Hoverla Uzhhorod made their debut in the Ukrainian Premier League in 2001, but dissolved in 2016 due to money issues.

 In 2020 professional football matches at the highest levels of Ukraine returned to Uzhhorod since the 2020–21 season FC Mynai plays its home matches in the Avanhard Stadium.
 FC Uzhhorod currently in Ukrainian Second League also plays its matches at Avanhard Stadium.